MLB The Show 20: Development

 New features in the game included online modes such as "Showdown" and "Custom Leagues".
 "Showdown" is a mode that begins with a player selected in a draft, and it will use in the "Moments" mode.
 The "Custom Leagues" mode is another online-only mode that using the choice of 40-man live MLB roster or create a custom team from the MLB The Shows "Diamond Dynasty" mode.

 Returning modes included "Franchise Mode" (in which the player can take control of any MLB team over the course of several seasons, but with the new customized team and logo creator and franchise relocation option, in which the player will create a team, the team's logo or relocate the team to designated location), "Road to the Show" (in which the user creates a new player and plays out his career through Double-A, Triple-A and the majors), "March To October" (in which the player will select the team for a full MLB season through the regular season, the All-Star Game, the playoffs, and the World Series), and "Moments" (which the user relive and recreate famous moments in MLB history).

 In addition, the game featured real-life, fully licensed Minor League Baseball players for the first time in the series, unlike in previous games where the real players were not licensed and were replaced with generic players, in conjunction with Scott Spindler and his Ridin Rosters group.

 The game features the new Nike uniforms for the first time, previous games formerly used Majestic Athletic as their uniform supplier.

 The game also included real-life and authentic stadium advertisements for the first time, previous games in the series did not include authentic stadium advertisements and replaced it with fake brands.
 Advertisements for Chevrolet, Chick-fil-A, Coca-Cola, Citgo, Delta Air Lines, John Hancock Insurance, PNC Bank, and Wintrust Financial could now be seen in these selected stadiums within the game.

 Reception

-MLB The Show 20 received "generally favorable reviews" from critics, according to Metacritic.
+MLB The Show 20 received "generally favorable reviews" from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 93% of critics.

 In its 8.7/10 review, IGN wrote: "MLB The Show 20 isn't the biggest upgrade the series has ever seen, but it's a solid one with a few good highlights and no real downsides."
 Game Informer gave the game 8.75/10, praising its new hitting and fielding mechanics and new features in Diamond Dynasty, "Another good outing for the series, complete with additions across the board and gameplay that emphasizes skill."
 GameSpot gave the game 8/10, praising the fielding and hitting mechanics, but criticizing the new custom teams and Online Leagues additions.

 During the 24th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated MLB The Show 20 for "Sports Game of the Year".